ReeseHatfield/Portfolio/README.md

 ## [novaleeprince.art](https://www.novaleeprince.art/)

-An art portfolio website I created for my partner with React.
+An art portfolio website I created for an artist with React.